podsixisjerks/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 **Enter Docker Compose...**

-- [ ] Rather than spending forever talking about what Docker Compose does and why it's great, let's just dive into a demonstration. `cd` into the directory '/6-Docker_Compose_For_Multi-Container_Apps'
+- [X] Rather than spending forever talking about what Docker Compose does and why it's great, let's just dive into a demonstration. `cd` into the directory '/6-Docker_Compose_For_Multi-Container_Apps'

-- [ ] Run the command `ls` and notice that we have directories that contain the source code for the services of our polling app from the previous Module (the 'survey_server' and 'results_server').
-Each of these directories contains it's own Dockerfile that defines the steps to build it's requisite image.
+- [X] Run the command `ls` and notice that we have directories that contain the source code for the services of our polling app from the previous Module (the 'survey_server' and 'results_server').
+Each of these directories contains it's own Dockerfile that defines the steps to build its requisite image.
 This should all be familiar to you.

-- [ ] Also notice that there is a file in Module 6 that you may not be familiar with, the one named 'docker-compose.yml'.
+- [X] Also notice that there is a file in Module 6 that you may not be familiar with, the one named 'docker-compose.yml'.
 We'll dive into this shortly.

-- [ ] Let's do this thing!
+- [X] Let's do this thing!
 Run `docker-compose up` !

-- [ ] After all the logging has stopped go ahead and use your browser to navigate to `localhost:8080` and `localhost:3000` in separate tabs.
+- [X] After all the logging has stopped go ahead and use your browser to navigate to `localhost:8080` and `localhost:3000` in separate tabs.
 Mess around with the app, create some entries, and see that everything works exactly as before!

 **How is this possible?
 We just ran a single command!
 This is WITCHCRAFT!**

 But, no. Not witchcraft.
 It's the magic of Docker Compose.

-- [ ] We brought up our app in an attached state so the innards of our app are still waiting for commands in the terminal.
+- [X] We brought up our app in an attached state so the innards of our app are still waiting for commands in the terminal.
 Press `Ctrl + C` to stop the containers.

-- [ ] **Docker Compose uses the 'docker-compose.yml' file as instructions for how to bring up our app.** Let's take a peek at it and break down how the 'docker-compose.yml' file is interpreted!
+- [X] **Docker Compose uses the 'docker-compose.yml' file as instructions for how to bring up our app.** Let's take a peek at it and break down how the 'docker-compose.yml' file is interpreted!
 Go ahead and open it up and you'll see this:

 ```
 version: '3'